How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 Step 1.
 Connect an empty external hard drive to your PC.

-Step 3.Click "Create a system image", select the external USB drive as destination to save Windows 10 system image, click "Next" to continue.
+Step 3.To create a system image of Windows 10 on an external USB drive, click "Create a system image", select the external USB drive as the destination to save the Windows 10 system image, and then click "Next" to proceed.

 Create system image of Windows 10/8/7 to USB.